What Does An Epiphany Mean

 Insight learning, another relevant psychological concept, emphasizes the role of sudden understanding in problem-solving.
 Unlike trial-and-error learning, insight learning involves a sudden realization of the solution, often without conscious awareness of the steps leading to it.
 This sudden "aha!" moment is the hallmark of an epiphany.

-Furthermore, epiphanies often involve emotional processing.
-The intense feeling of revelation is linked to the release of emotional tension associated with the problem or situation.
-The sudden understanding not only provides cognitive relief but also reduces emotional distress.
+To build on this, epiphanies often involve emotional processing.
+That's why the intense feeling of revelation is linked to the release of emotional tension associated with the problem or situation.
+Day to day, the sudden understanding not only provides cognitive relief but also reduces emotional distress.
 This emotional component significantly contributes to the lasting impact of an epiphany.

 Epiphanies in Different Contexts: From Art to Science